lgi-devs/lgi/README.md

 markdown processor if you want to read it in HTML.

 ## History

+### 0.6.2 (25-Jun-2012)
+ - Avoid unexpected dependency on cairo-devel, cairo-runtime is now enough
+ - Make set_resident() more robust and fix stack leak for lua5.2 case, avoid useless warning when set_resident() fails (to accomodate for static linking case).
+ - Fix small memory leak (mutex) which occured once per opened lua_State using lgi.

 ### 0.6.1 (19-Jun-2012)
  - objects and structs: actually implement '_type' property as documented